Assessment Resources

 Overview of Assessment

 Assessment is the foundation for understanding the student learning experience.
-It is an iterative process that involves collecting evidence of students’ success in their course or program through measurements of their ability to achieve particular learning goals.
+It is an iterative process that involves collecting evidence of students’ success in a course or program through measurements of their ability to achieve particular learning goals.
 A comprehensive assessment plan gives us an opportunity to collect data that can be used to refine teaching methods and ensure that our programs remain rigorous and aligned with industry standards.

 The first step in creating an effective assessment plan is to determine what your student’s learning goals and objectives will be.
 Once these have been decided, it is important to explicitly define what success in each of these areas will look like and what methods can be used to measure them.
 This could include direct assessment methods such as written assignments and exams, or indirect methods, like course surveys.
 The data collected throughout this process can be used to identify areas where students may be struggling.
 Instructors and departments are then able to pinpoint gaps in student learning and apply targeted strategies to improve their performance.
 After implementing new strategies, the course or program should be reassessed to track the difference in the originally identified areas.
 This final step in the assessment process is referred to as “closing the loop” (Barkley & Major, 2016).
 Following an assessment plan that is cyclical and based on continuous improvement creates a learning environment that is responsive to student’s needs and a curriculum that aligns with the university’s mission.